popposs/Vacation-Database/README.md

 # Vacation Database

 Created with Postgres, Nginx, Flask + Gunicorn.
 Includes front-end to test some functionality.
 Make sure you have Docker before running.
+Handles concurrent API calls with Flask-SqlAlchemy's Scoped Session and Gunicorn's threaded workers.

 ### Routes:
 * `/` for registration page